-- 18.1 Any notice to be given to or by any person pursuant to the Charter shall be in writing or in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006. - 18.2 Every member shall from time to time notify the Chief Executive Officer of their place of business or residence to which communications from the Institute may be sent by post or in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006. - 18.3 If any member fails to notify their place of business or residence or any changes thereof, they shall not be entitled to receive notices of meetings or other proceedings of the Institute, and no meetings or proceedings shall be invalidated or prejudiced by reason of the non-receipt by them of any notice. - 18.4 The Institute may give notice to any member either personally or by sending it by post in a prepaid envelope addressed to the member at their registered address or by leaving it at that address or in electronic form to an address notified by the Member in writing in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006.
+18.1 Any notice to be given to or by any person pursuant to the Charter shall be in writing or in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006.

+18.2 Every member shall from time to time notify the Chief Executive Officer of their place of business or residence to which communications from the Institute may be sent by post or in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006.

+18.3 If any member fails to notify their place of business or residence or any changes thereof, they shall not be entitled to receive notices of meetings or other proceedings of the Institute, and no meetings or proceedings shall be invalidated or prejudiced by reason of the nonreceipt by them of any notice.
+18.4 The Institute may give notice to any member either personally or by sending it by post in a prepaid envelope addressed to the member at their registered address or by leaving it at that address or in electronic form to an address notified by the Member in writing in accordance with sections 308 (as interpreted by section 1168) and 309 of the Companies Act 2006.

-- 18.5 Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given.
-Proof that a notice contained in an Electronic Communication was sent in accordance with guidance issued by the Chartered Governance Institute shall be conclusive evidence that the notice was given.
-A notice shall be deemed to be given at the expiration of forty-eight hours after the envelope containing it was posted, or in the case of a notice contained in an Electronic Communication, at the expiration of forty-eight hours after it was sent. - 18.6 Notice of every General Meeting shall be given in any manner authorised by the Bye-laws to: - (1) every member so entitled except those members who have not supplied to the Institute an address for the giving of notices to them: - (2) Appointed Trustees; and - (3) the Auditor for the time being of the Institute. - 18.7 No person other than those specified in Bye-law 18.6 above shall be entitled to receive notices of General Meetings.
+18.5 Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given.
+Proof that a notice sent in electronic form is provided by the Institute showing that it was sent to the electronic address provided by the Member in writing shall be conclusive evidence that the notice was given.
+A notice shall be deemed to be given at the expiration of fortyeight hours after the envelope containing it was posted, or in the case of a notice contained in an electronic form, is treated as being delivered at the time it was sent.

+18.6 Notice of every general meeting shall be given in any manner authorised by the Bye-laws to:

+every member so entitled except those members who have not supplied to the Institute an address for the giving of notices to them;

+- (2) Appointed Trustees; and - (3) the Auditor for the time being of the Institute.

+18.7 No person other than those specified inBye-law 18.6 above shall be entitled to receive notices of general meetings.